gaehlerm/SoftwareEngineering/README.md

 The goal of the software is to keep the complexity as low as possible.
 Close to the complexity of the real problem.
 If possible equal to the real problem.
 The code should mimic the real problem 1 to 1.
 Unfortunately, this will never happen.
 There is always some overhead when programming.
 Not only boiler plate code, but also conceptual overhead.
 How should you map a real problem 1 to 1 into code?
 How should, say, an apple ever become code?
 The answer is: it depends on your requirements.
 This is where object-oriented programming came up.
 It claimed to be the natural representation of things.
 Because you could write a class `Apple` and this would solve all our problems.
 But it did not.
 We still don’t know how this apple should interact with all other objects in our code.
 We don’t even know how this apple class should really look like!

 I cannot deny that OO programming makes some things easier and having an `Apple` class is a good start.
 But it doesn’t explain all the logic to you.
 You have to figure it out yourself.
 You have to try and explain what the apple really does.
 Maybe even write it down.
 Talk to other people, experts.
 It takes time to build up that knowledge what is important and how everything is connected.
 This is a fundamental requirement for writing good code with little complexity.
+And always remember: an `apple` only needs the properties for your current purpose.
+Inside a cooking recipe, you don't care about the price of an apple, nor do you in your code!

 As a next step, you have to get an idea how you can convert all this knowledge into code.
 Take all the objects involved and connect them in different ways.
 Change the order of statements and how data is passed between the objects.
 When done correctly, you’ll end up with code that resembles very much the explanation given by the experts of the domain.
 The objects have the same properties, the functions do the same things and you use the same names.
 Your code feels like a 1 to 1 mapping of the real problem.
 Eric Evans called this a domain model [Domain-driven design].
 Handle it with care.
 The domain model is very precious and you can easily destroy it by adding code that doesn’t fit into the model.

 Having a domain model is a great asset.
 It forces you to understand the problem really well and write the core of your code first.
-At the same time, it prevents you from getting lost in low level details at the beginning of the development.
+At the same time, it prevents you from getting lost in low level details.

 ## Estimating complexity

-[Does this go into the agile section?]
+[Does this go into the agile section?
+Or into Requirements Engineering?]

 Estimating complexity of a task is extremely difficult.
 Not only from a technical point of view, but also due to pressure from management.
 Frequently the estimation of a feature goes as follows: